 The monthly sewer use fee during the winter season is based on the actual amount of water used.
 The winter season will encompass four billing cycles, starting with the M.U.D.
 December billing schedule and ending with the March billing schedule.
 The four winter billing cycles are averaged to determine a base monthly usage level to be used during the non-winter period when calculating your sewer fees.
 In some instances, the base monthly usage level may be reviewed and adjusted as appropriate.

 During the non-winter period, from April's billing schedule through November's billing schedule, the sewer use fee is calculated by using either 1) the actual water use during that specific billing cycle, or 2) the base monthly usage level (the average of the four winter billing cycles), WHICHEVER IS LESS.
 Remember, your water use in the winter can impact your bills throughout the year.

 A fund was created by the City of Omaha in 2011 to help low-income customers.
 Residents who qualify for Nebraska's Low Income Home Energy Assistance Program (LIHEAP) will also qualify for sewer rate assistance, which is reflected on their M.U.D. bill.
-Over the last 12 months, approximately $1 million in sewer bill assistance was provided to customers who qualify for LIHEAP.
-Click here to apply for Nebraska LIHEAP or call 1.800.383.4278 (8 a.m. to 5 p.m., Monday - Friday).
+Go online to ACCESSNebraska at dhhs-access-neb-menu.ne.gov/start or call 402.595.1258 (Omaha area) or 1.800.383.4278 (Outside Omaha).
+Hours: 8 a.m. to 5 p.m., Monday - Friday.